Wesley-Source/versatile-mobile-joystick/README.md

 |                   | `right_movement`    | Action name for rightward movement.                                         |
 |                   | `up_movement`       | Action name for upward movement.                                            |
 |                   | `down_movement`     | Action name for downward movement.                                          |

+## Mobile-Only Feature

+The `is_mobile_only` export variable allows you to restrict the joystick functionality exclusively to mobile devices.
+When enabled:

+- On **mobile devices**: The joystick works normally
+- On **desktop/platforms**: The joystick will be completely disabled and invisible

+This is particularly useful when you want to:
+- Avoid showing virtual controls on desktop versions
+- Create platform-specific control schemes
+- Ensure desktop players use keyboard/gamepad without joystick interference

 ## Recommended Project Settings